SalesforceLabs/MultiOrgSecuritySummary/README.md

 <img src="screenshots/multi-org-security-summary.png" alt="Multi-Org Security Summary"/>

-## Installing Communities Social Navigation Menu using a Scratch Org
+## Installing Multi-Org Security Summary using a Scratch Org

 1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):